-Maui is a popular island that is also one of the best areas to spot a whale from the land.
+Maui is a famous island that is also one of the best areas to spot a whale from the land.
 Whale watching here dates back a long time, and the island is also famous for its Haleakala National Park.

 Whale watching is an undeniably rewarding experience and is an experience that can’t easily be replicated.
-It is in a category of its own kind, and each experience only makes you want to go again.
+It is in a category of its kind, and each experience only makes you want to go again.

 Whale watching may make you feel small as it redefines size and scale on a new level.
 Look out for whales on the coast of North America, as there may be one looking at you.

 Bernhard Grzimek, Schlager, N., Olendorf, D. and American (2003).
 Grzimek’s animal life encyclopedia.
 Detroit: Gale.

 Carwardine, M. (2010).
-Whales, dolphins and porpoises.
+Whales, dolphins, and porpoises.
 London: Dorling Kindersley.

 Carwardine, M. (2017).
 Mark Carwardine’s guide to whale watching in North America : USA, Canada, Mexico, where to go, what to see.
 London: Bloomsbury.

-Hadoram Shirihai, Jarrett, B., Graeme Cresswell and Kirwan, G.M.
+Hadoram Shirihai, Jarrett, B., Graeme Cresswell, and Kirwan, G.M.
 (2019).
-Whales, dolphins and seals : a field guide to the marine mammals of the world.
+Whales, dolphins, and seals : a field guide to the world’s marine mammals.
 London: Bloomsbury Wildlife.